newrelic/video-agent-roku/README.md

 #### 1.2 Attributes

-There is a set of attributes common to all actions sent over a `VideoCustomAction` and others are specific to a certain action.
+There is a set of attributes common to all actions sent over a `RokuSystem` and others are specific to a certain action.

 #### 1.2.1 Common Attributes